What to Expect

 Need additional support?

 If you have new or different questions or challenges at any point in your journey, you’re welcome to contact us for additional support.
-Depending on what’s happening, we may schedule a follow-up consultation or a phone/internet consult.
+Depending on what’s happening, we can schedule check-in session or follow-up consultation.